 Although, I have enjoyed Havana and Varadero--I will be going back to Cayo Coco as much as possible.
 It felt like going to the cottage--a tropical cottage with gorgeous 50's style hotels--(actually built in the 90's.)
 Horses, dogs and cattle roam the rural highway, flamingos and coco birds linger, and a variety of palms and tropical flowers sway in the ocean breezes.

 So nice to hear the ocean waves breaking from my hotel balcony:) I took Spanish lessons under palm trees, Salsa classes on the hotel's marble terrace and spent hours a day in one of the many pools...

-Everyone should visit Cuba at least once-not only for it's dancing and rum, but as well for it's diverse and fascinating history. over 4 years agoAnswered by Stewart via WorldNomads.com
+Everyone should visit Cuba at least once-not only for it's dancing and rum, but as well for it's diverse and fascinating history. almost 5 years agoAnswered by Stewart via WorldNomads.com